ManishBisht777/level/README.md

 6. Open a pull request.
 Wait for maintainers to review your Pull Request and address any feedback.

-Please ensure that your code follows our coding standards, conventions.
+Please ensure that your code follows our coding standards and conventions.
 We appreciate your contributions!

 If you find any issues or want to suggest improvements, please open an issue.